NguenDung/NguenDung.github.io/_posts/2024-07-14-Over-The-Wire-Bandit-Full-Levels-Tutorial.md

 ---

 # OverTheWire Bandit — Complete Walkthrough Index
-Halloo SuiiKawaii dessu!! im glad that we met again in this post i dont have much to say because the title and desciption already help you figure what is this post about so yeah today we gonna do some OverTheWire Bandit RRAHHHHHH 🗣️🔥🔥🔥🔥!!
+Halloo SuiiKawaii dessu!!
+I'm glad that we met again in this post and actually i don't have much to say because the title and desciption already help you figure out what is this post about so yeah today we gonna do some OverTheWire Bandit RRAHHHHHH 🗣️🔥🔥🔥🔥!!

 ![Suipad]({{ '/assets/images/bandit/suipad.gif' | relative_url }})